MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 ## Set automatic or manual site storage limits
 <a name="__toc365547981"> </a>

 By default, your SharePoint storage is available in a central pool from which all sites can draw.
 You, as a global or SharePoint admin, don't need to divvy up storage space or reallocate space based on usage.
-That's all handled automatically: sites use what they need when they need it, up to a maximum of 25 terabyte (TB) per site collection.
+That's all handled automatically: sites use what they need when they need it, up to a maximum of 25 terabytes (TB) per site collection.
 If you previously set storage limits manually and switch to using pooled storage, SharePoint resets all the limits to 1 TB.

 If you prefer to fine tune the storage space allocated to each site collection, you can set your storage management option to "manual" and specify individual site collection storage limits.